MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/deploy/upgrade-domain-controllers.md

 ## Functional-level features and requirements

 Windows Server 2019 or later requires a Windows Server 2008 forest functional level as a minimum.
 Windows Server 2016 requires a Windows Server 2003 forest functional level as a minimum.
 If the forest contains DCs running an older forest functional level than the operating system supports, the installation is blocked.
-Those DCs must be removed and the forest functional level raised to a version that's supported prior to adding newer Windows Server DCs to your forest.
+Those DCs must be removed and the forest functional level raised to a version that's supported before you add newer Windows Server DCs to your forest.
 For more information about supported functional levels, see [Forest and domain functional levels](../active-directory-functional-levels.md).

 > [!NOTE]
 > No new forest or domain functional levels have been added since Windows Server 2016.
 Later operating system versions can and should be used for domain controllers.
 They use Windows Server 2016 as the most recent functional levels.